21 May Wet Rot – Causes, Identification & Solution

 - If the paint is damaged, take a knife and push it into the painted timber.
 The knife should stop after a short distance – but if it goes in up to the handle, this is a sign of wet rot behind the paint.

 - The fungus does not spread.

 - Distortion, discolouration, and loss of strength in the timber.

 Wet rot should be professionally treated as soon as any of the above symptoms are identified as the longer the wet rot is left untreated, the worse it will get and the greater threat it could pose to the structural timbers that are keeping your home standing.
 The following steps should be taken by a wet rot specialist to treat dry rot and prevent future infestations:

 - Determine the cause of the wet rot by identifying the source of the moisture and then remove it.
 Removing the source of the moisture is key, as the wet rot will cease once the moisture is removed as the dampness enables the fungus to feed and develop.
-This could involve fixing leaking roof tiles, rectifying faulty plumbing, or replacing the seal in a leaking shower tray.

 - Expose and assess the full extent of the damage by determining the extent of the infestation, the type of fungus, and the nature of the decay.